-Lately, however, I've been looking for something new.
-I do a lot of thinking on what to splurge on vs. what to save on (posts to come), and decided that a nice work tote - used every single day, seen by clients and coworkers - is worthy of a splurge.
-The Longchamp is undeniably functional (and I still highly recommend it), but is more casual, and is seen on the arm of almost every college girl and working woman in Boston.
+Lately, however, I’ve been looking for something new.
+The Longchamp is undeniably functional (and I still highly recommend it), but is more casual, and is seen on the arm of most college girls and working women in Boston.

 Enter, Goyard.
 I first learned about this French company while interning in northern CA. Goyard was founded in 1853, one year before competitor Louis Vuitton, and has a rich history of award-winning luggage and bag making for royals.
 The only Goyard boutique in the US is in San Fran (though they can also be found in 3 Barneys and at Bergdorf’s).

 Their coated canvas with leather products are all handmade in France, and their signature chevron pattern is hand-painted (goodness!) onto the canvas.
 Owners of Goyard pieces can get them personalized with initials, graphics, and stripes.

 Although I was enamored by this lesser-known company and it’s striking chevron, I didn’t buy for a few reasons: